 Using a cane or walker.
 In addition to providing stability, these assistive devices can help relieve pain by allowing you to bend forward while walking.

 Practicing good posture.
 Stand up straight, sit on a supportive chair, and sleep on a firm mattress.
 Lift heavy objects by bending from the knees, not the back.

 In some cases, the pain management of spinal stenosis is accomplished with a minimally invasive procedure to restore function and regain an active lifestyle.
 These include:

-- Percutaneous adhesiolysis.
+Percutaneous adhesiolysis.
 The procedure, also known as the Racz procedure, is proven effective in removing excessive scar tissue in the epidural space.
-Scar tissue originates from inflammation, irritation, and surgery.
+Scar tissue may originate from inflammation, irritation, or surgery.

 The Novus Spine & Pain Center is in Lakeland, Florida, and specializes in treating the chronic pain caused by spinal stenosis.
 By using a comprehensive approach and cutting-edge therapies, we work together with patients to restore function and regain an active lifestyle, while minimizing the need for opiates.

 Our Mission Statement:To provide the best quality of life to people suffering from pain, by providing state of the art treatments, knowledge and skill, compassion, and respect for all.